 the current published annual report of the proposed assignee, or if no such report is published three years of audited financial statements and a description of the proposed assignee’s business; and

-a descriptive list of power generation projects completed by the assignee during the preceding five years.
+a descriptive list of power generation projects completed by the assignee during the preceding ____years.

 Seller shall respond to any request for consent within thirty (30) days following its receipt of such request.
 Seller’s consent if granted shall be in the form of Appendix __ hereto.
 Any failure to respond within the foregoing period shall be deemed to constitute consent to the proposed assignment.

 Notwithstanding the foregoing:

+(w) any lender participating in or providing financing or financing structures, including, without limitation, structures related to leasing arrangements and project financing in respect of any Unit, may transfer or assign its rights associated with such Unit upon liquidation or foreclosure of such Unit in satisfaction of Purchaser’s obligations under such financing structure;

 either Party may without further consent by the other Party delegate or assign its duties or rights to any Affiliate or subsidiary;

-Purchaser may without further consent of the Seller delegate or assign its duties or rights to any Affiliate of Enron Corporation.; or
+Purchaser may without further consent of the Seller delegate or assign its duties or rights to any Affiliate of Enron Corp.; or

 if Purchaser holds or controls other material assets associated with the Facility into which any Unit will be installed (the “Transferred Facility”) and if Purchaser transfers of all or substantially all of its rights in and to such assets, Purchaser may without further consent delegate or assign its duties or rights associated with such Unit to the transferee of such other assets (the “Transferee”), provided that one of the following conditions has and continues to be fulfilled:

-that Transferee (A) has provided financial guarantees reasonably satisfactory to the Seller and valid until such time as the Purchase Amount shall be paid in full, or (B) has demonstrated that it has credit rated by Standard & Poor’s at BBB- or better, and has agreed that if it fails to maintain such rating until the Purchase Amount shall have been paid in full that it will provide financial guarantees as described in subsection (A) above.
+prior to payment of the Purchase Amount, that Transferee (A) has provided financial guarantees reasonably satisfactory to the Seller and valid until such time as the Purchase Amount shall be paid in full, or (B) has demonstrated that it has credit rated by Standard & Poor’s at BBB- or better, and has agreed that if it fails to maintain such rating until the Purchase Amount shall have been paid in full that it will provide financial guarantees as described in subsection (A) above.

-that Transferee shall provide representations reaonably satisfactory to Seller that a project specific credit facility covering the Transferred Facility has been agreed and is operative.
+that Transferee shall provide representations reasonably satisfactory to Seller that a credit facility covering the Transferred Facility has been agreed and is operative.

+Seller shall only be deemed to be reasonable in withholding its consent if the proposed assignee: (i) has not demonstrated that it has credit rated by either Standard and Poor’s at BBB- or Moody’s at Baa3 or better unless (a) the proposed assignee provides appropriate guaranties, letters of credit or other assurances of payment issued by an entity or person with a credit rated by either Standard and Poor’s at BBB- or Moody’s at Baa3, or (b) final payment (except for the retention amount) has been made to Seller; (ii) is a direct competitor of Seller in the turbine manufacturing business, (iii) is an adverse party to Seller in any material litigation, or (iv) if purchasing the Equipment, such assignee is not purchasing such Equipment (or rights thereto) as part of a transaction in which Purchaser, Agent or their Affiliates is providing related goods and/or services to such assignee.

+Purchaser or Agent shall have the right to assign or pledge, from time to time, all or any portion of their respective right, title and interest in, to and under the Agreement as collateral for financing of this Facility without Seller’s consent.